GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 In this document you will learn how to configure second-factor authentication in Gluu Server using One-time passcodes (OTP) sent via SMS.
 Here, we will use the [Twilio](https://www.twilio.com) service to deliver messages.
 Twilio sends OTP to the registered mobile number, sent OTP needs to be entered in the second login screen, which looks like the screen below.
-Below a sample second step of the authentication.
+Below is a sample of second step of the authentication.

 ![sms](../img/user-authn/sms.png)